junxit/us-congress-bills-112/metadata.md

 - 2012-02-15 — Introduced in House
 - 2012-02-15 — Introduced in House
 - 2012-02-15 — Referred to the House Committee on Natural Resources.
+- 2012-02-28 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-04-17 — Subcommittee Hearings Held.
+- 2012-06-07 — Committee Consideration and Mark-up Session Held.
+- 2012-06-07 — Ordered to be Reported (Amended) by the Yeas and Nays: 24 - 15.
+- 2012-06-07 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-06-15 — Placed on the Union Calendar, Calendar No. 373.
+- 2012-06-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-525.
+- 2012-06-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-525.